 A lovely video shared by the Kensington Palace with the caption, “The musical @DearEvanHansen has been credited with helping to start important conversations about mental health between parents and teenagers.
 The issue of mental health is a key priority for The Royal Foundation, which developed the free @GiveUsAShout text line“

-Duchess of Cambridge debuted another stunning look tonight.
-She wore a black dress from British label Eponine London.
+The Duchess of Cambridge debuted another stunning look tonight.
+She wore a black dress from the British label Eponine London.

-The ready-to-wear Bouclé dress with a pointed collar and pleated skirt is from label’s 2018 Autumn-Winter collection.
-The mid-length dress features three-quarter sleeves, embellished buttons and a hidden zipper on the front bodice of the dress.
+The ready-to-wear Bouclé dress with a pointed collar and pleated skirt is from the label’s 2018 Autumn-Winter collection.
+The mid-length dress features three-quarter sleeves, embellished buttons, and a hidden zipper on the front bodice of the dress.

 The dress looks like a custom version of the dress shown here.
 Duchess had the pointed collar replaced with the vee-neckline and the rhinestone buttons at the front of the dress are also different from the original one that has a crown embellished on them.